OfficeDev/VBA-content/VBA/Outlook-VBA/articles/how-to-automatically-size-a-text-box-with-user-input.md

 ---
-title: How to: Automatically Size a Text Box with User Input
+title: "How to: Automatically Size a Text Box with User Input"
 keywords: olfm10.chm3077157
 f1_keywords:
 - olfm10.chm3077157